lucia-auth/lucia/documentation/src/pages/learn/adapters/supabase.md

 ### `session`

+You do not need this if you're using the adapter for [`adapter.user`](/reference/configure/lucia-configurations#adapter) config.

 | name         | type   | foreign constraint | nullable | unique | identity |
 | ------------ | ------ | ------------------ | -------- | ------ | -------- |
 | id           | `text` |                    |          | true   | true     |